maestrolab/SMA-REACT/docs/example_calibration.rst

 -------------------------

-In your Python IDE of choice (Spyder is recommended), using the correct environment (see :doc:`getting_started`), open ``launch_GUI.py``.
+In your Python IDE of choice (Spyder is recommended, but the tool has been tested in VS Code), using the correct environment (see :doc:`getting_started`), open ``launch_GUI.py``.
 Run the file to activate the GUI.
 You will be greeted by the data input screen.